caranathunge/caranathunge.github.io/_projects/1_project.md

 ## eSTRs are under purifying selection

-[We also compared this special group of eSTRs to anonymou STRs within the sunflower](https://doi.org/10.1007/s00438-022-01920-3), looking for signatures of selection, which would solidify our hypothesis that these eSTRs are indeed important in sunflower adaptation.
+[We also compared this special group of eSTRs to anonymous STRs within the sunflower](https://doi.org/10.1007/s00438-022-01920-3), looking for signatures of selection, which would solidify our hypothesis that these eSTRs are indeed important in sunflower adaptation.
-We found that compared to anonymous or predominantly neutral STRs, these eSTRs showed lower allelic diversity, heterozygozity and allelic richness, indicating higher relative rates of purifying selection.
+We found that compared to anonymouss or predominantly neutral STRs, these eSTRs showed lower allelic diversity, heterozygozity and allelic richness, indicating higher relative rates of purifying selection.
 We also found that at some eSTRs, allele length significantly correlated with latitude, which aligned with the predictions of the tuninig knob hypthesis {% cite ranathunge2022comparative %}.

 ## The role of microsatellites (STRs) in population and species divergence